vitalyrepin/vrepinblog/_posts/2016-02-06-Logstash-filter-external-script.md

 + stdin handle is accessible for our tiny ruby script and it can be used to send more data to the external program (```/opt/bin/my_filter.py```).
 + If application stderr is not empty, filter is not considered to be successful and stderr content is recorded into ```ext_script_err_msg``` field.
 + If processing was successful,  output of the external program is recorded into ```process_result``` filed and ```file_path``` field is removed
++ This config has been tested with logstash 5.3.0.

 ### Parsing output of the external program (JSON)